£59 Find Cheap Flights to Saudi Arabia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Saudi Arabia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from the United Kingdom to Saudi Arabia, you should book around 4 weeks before departure.
+To get a below-average price on a flight from the United Kingdom to Saudi Arabia, you should book around 4 weeks before departure, which saves you about 11% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 Which is the cheapest airport to fly into in Saudi Arabia?